SyedArbaazHussain/PumpCare-Connect/README.md

 # PumpCare Connect
+Pump Care connect is a web application that is used as a platform for communication between panhcayat ,pump operator and villagers.
 React + Vite with ExpressJs

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.